-When asked about why they wanted to participate in the study the main motivation provided was altruistic; that they did it to contribute to research that could help other families.
-Others were motivated by the desire to get some extra help for their own family.
+Our participants were mainly motivated by altruism but some also wanted to access help.
 This is in line with several other studies finding that the engagement of the participants most often can be characterized as either banal altruism (where participants participate to contribute positively to society) or conditional altruism (where participants recognize that trial participation can benefit themselves) [44–46].
+To feel connected to and care for others is a basic human need and a video may act as a medium to activate altruistic feelings.
 These motivational factors represent key issues that should be kept in mind when developing recruitment videos for future projects recruiting mothers of young children.

 Recruitment and retention

 When recruiting vulnerable groups for trials it is common that ethics committees or frontline staff act as gatekeepers who want to protect participants from participating in trials [47].
 However, vulnerable groups of participants often report that participation in a trial was worth it [47].
-Some of our participants express that they feel proud to be part of a study after watching the video.
-If participants feel proud about participating this can also contribute to the feeling of commitment to the study and improve retention rates.
+Some of our participants felt proud to be part of a study after watching the video.
+If participants feel proud about participating this can contribute to the feeling of commitment to the study and improve retention rates.
 It is, however, also possible, that some participants feel less committed to a study after watching a video if e.g. the person in the video has particular characteristics that the viewer is biased against.